SuperConfuserUser/superconfuseruser.github.io/_posts/2018-06-26-rails_only_dynamic_form_fields.markdown

 How many trips though?
 It could be anything.
 Something dynamic would be perfect where the use can choose.
 The Rails Guide has [this](http://guides.rubyonrails.org/form_helpers.html#adding-fields-on-the-fly) to say on the matter.

 So we're on our own!
 A happy accident caused interesting behavior (i. e. an error) during development.
-I just pushed it further to see if it was possible.
+I just pushed it further to see what was possible.
 This is a pared down version with the important bits.

 ## Basic MVC
 The trips and locations tables have a name attribute.